Helical Interpolation for Thread Milling, Holes, and Spiral Ramps

 – To perform thread milling.

-We’ll save the thread milling for another chapter, but the first two applications of Helical Interpolation are pretty similar.
+We’ve written an entire Easy Guide to Threadmills as another chapter, but the first two applications of Helical Interpolation are pretty similar.
 Essentially, we want to create a hole that is larger than what we’d get simply plunging the cutter straight down.
 Why do this instead of just using a bigger cutter?
 Endmills are not the most efficient tools for making holes if the correct size twist drill is available.
 You can plunge a center cutting endmill (don’t try it with one that isn’t center cutting!) to create a hole, but it will be much slower than using a twist drill because that’s not really what the endmill’s geometry is optimized for.
 There are several problems with insisting on a twist drill in every case though.

 First, it requires an additional toolchange and potentially an additional slot in the toolchanger.
 You’ll need to dedicate a slot for every hole size, whereas a single endmill can interpolate an almost infinite number of hole sizes.